 - Get injured while committing a crime

 Clear knowledge of your exclusions helps you deal with each situation effectively without any confusion.
-Make sure to double-check your own policy and state regulations.
+Therefore, make sure to double-check your own policy and state regulations.

 Workers Comp pays towards lost wages or medical bills if employees get sick or hurt on a job.
 A policy lasts for 12 months and payroll is the basis for your projected premium.
 Seems straightforward enough.
 But you may notice, for example, that payroll is exceeding your predictions as the year goes on.
 That’s fine – so long as you stay on top of it.

 A reliable agent like Farmer Brown will help you with any adjustments you need to make.
 Don’t worry if you’re unsure of all the details.
-We provide the top Workers Compensation insurance advice for all scenarios.
+Furthermore, we provide the top Workers Compensation insurance advice for all scenarios.

 Covering All Your Bases